 The close ties with some executives from Phase One over the years certainly helped get in the door with your workshops.
 How many of your career successes have been through networking connections?

 Photography is such a business of networking.
-It’s pretty true, who you know will help you go so many places that would take you so much longer to get to on your own with just straight up talent.
+It's pretty true, who you know will help you go so many places that would take you so much longer to get to on your own with just straight up talent.
 People want to work with people they know and like.
-Colin King over at Chimera Lighting has been a really great friend of mine for a long time.
-He introduced me to Phase One.
+Colin King over at Phase One has been a really great friend of mine for a long time.
+I frickin love their cameras.
 I shoot with a Phase One medium format camera.
-It’s mind-blowing.
+It's mind-blowing.
 So with my workshops, I really wanted the students I teach to be able to use the same cameras and lighting that I use in my daily work, so they can produce the same results.
 I not only teach them what I do, but then I give them all the gear I use, assemble my own NY crew and model, and produce a shoot for them like I would do for myself.
 This gives a lot of photographers outside of the major cities like NY, the chance to work at a high level and in a few days shooting at these incredible places, a portfolio that is leaps and bounds above what many could ever produce in their small towns.

 You’ve been incredibly successful in your photography, what are some of the disciplines you practice in order to balance work and your personal life?